sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/in-depth/debugging.md

 ![debugging 2](./img/debugging2.png)

-## Debug in IdentityNow
+## Debug in Identity Security Cloud

-You can use the `sail conn logs` command to gain insight into how your connector is performing while running in IDN.
+You can use the `sail conn logs` command to gain insight into how your connector is performing while running in ISC.
 See the section on logging for more information.